Emley Moor transmitting station: New tower

+UHF (625-line colour) transmissions commenced on 21 January 1971, and the older VHF (405-line black and white) system became operational on 21 April 1971.

 Structure

 The structure is a tapered, reinforced concrete tower.
 It is the tallest freestanding structure in the United Kingdom at a height of 1084 ft, 20 m taller than The Shard.

 Reaching the tower room at the top of the concrete structure at 900 ft involves a seven-minute journey by lift.
 The antenna structure above it is a further 184 ft tall.
 The mast's foundations penetrate 20 ft into the ground, and the whole structure, including foundations, weighs 11200 t.
-The tower was designed by Arup.
+The consulting structural engineers were Arup.

 When built, it was the third-tallest freestanding structure in Europe, after the Ostankino Tower at 1772 ft, and the Fernsehturm Berlin (current height 1207 ft).
 The top of the tower is 1949 ft above sea level, due to the site's elevated position on the eastern edge of the Pennines.

 The tower is not open to the public.
-There was an observation area off the main road that runs past it, but as of 25 February 2018, this seems to be closed.
 The tower has a top-floor interior equipment area at a height of 330 m, which is accessible to people.